-The YMCA licensed Child Care and Before & After School programs have enrolled in the Canada-Wide Early Learning and Child Care System.
+The YMCA licensed programs have enrolled in the Canada-Wide Early Learning and Child Care System.
 As such rates for eligible children have been reduced based on the current provincial guidelines.
-For more information, go to: The Canada-wide Early Learning and Child Care (CWELCC) system.
+For more information, go to: <a href="https://doi.org/10.1007/jhc.20